typoes/harry-potter-gen-z/book_1/chapter_2.md

 Big yikes, he wished he had stfu.
 If there was one thing the Dursleys hated even more than him asking questions, it was his hollin' about anything acting sus, no matter if it was a dream or cartoon - they seemed to think he might get sus ideas.

 It was a v sunny Saturday and the zoo was asses and elbows with people.
 The Dursleys brought Dudley and Piers some B&J Ice cream at the entrance and then, because the smiling lady in the van asked Harry what he wanted before they could skirt him away, they bought him an off-brand lemon ice pop.
-It wasn't shitty either, Harry thought, licking it as they peeped a gorilla scratching its head who looked remarkably like Dudley, except that it wasn't blonde.
+It wasn't shitty either, Harry thought, licking it as they peeped a gorilla scratching its head who looked totes like Dudley, except that it wasn't blonde.

 Harry had had a dank morning something he hadn't had in a long time.
 He was careful to walk a lil way apart from the Dursleys so that he wouldn't get clocked by Dudley and Piers, who were starting to get bored of the animals by lunchtime.
 They ate in a zoo restaurant, and when Dudley had a bitchfit bc his kickerbocker glory didn't have enough ice cream on top, Uncle Vernon snatched him another one and Harry was allowed to finish the first.

 Harry felt, afterward, that he should have known it was all too bussin to last.

 After lunch they went to the reptile house.
 It was nippy and dark in there, with lit windows all along the walls.
 Behind the glass, all sorts of lizards and sneks were crawling and slithering over bits of wood and stone.
 Dudley and Piers wanted to peep huge, poisonous, cobras and yolked, man-crushing pythons.
 Dudley quickly finded the largest danger noodle in the crib.
-It was clearly a bad bitch and could''ve wrapped its bod twice around Uncle Vernon's car and hosed it--but rn it didn't look like it was feeling it.
+It was clearly a bad bitch and could've wrapped its bod twice around Uncle Vernon's whip and hosed it--but rn it didn't look like it was feeling it.
 In fact, it was catchin' some z's.

 Dudley standed with his nose pressed against the glass, deekin' at the glistening brown coils.